-But yet sometimes we are so busy with our life that we took ourselves for granted.
+But yet sometimes we are so busy with our lives that we took ourselves for granted.

 5. Go to new places

 People attach emotions to their environment.
-If you are feeling stuck or depressed, change your environment and change your routine.
-Go to somewhere new.
-It will help you see things in a new perspective.
+If you are feeling stuck or depressed, change your environment, and change your routine.
+Go somewhere new.
+It will help you see things from a new perspective.

-I went to the airport and places I don’t usually go in Singapore.
-And that make me feel better.
+I went to the airport and places I don’t usually go to Singapore.
+And that makes me feel better.

 6. Avoid people who don’t understand

 Some people just don’t get depression.
-Sometimes, they give you advise that are good for people who are feeling sad.
-But they might not be necessary useful for people who are feeling depressed.
+Sometimes, they give you advice that is good for people who are feeling sad.
+But they might not be necessarily useful for people who are feeling depressed.